unrealwork/atsd-use-cases/research/us-mortality/README.md

 LIMIT 10
 ```

-This next query is again for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using one of our Replacement Tables (as mentioned in the [step-by-step walk through](../us-mortality/configuration.md)]).
-As a default, each region is listed
-by their corresponding number.
-In the case of Boston, it falls in region 1, which includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Recall that we created a replacement table in ATSD where
+This query returns for latest `pneumonia and influenza` and `total` data for Boston, but with the region code translated to region name using [Replacement Tables](https://axibase.com/docs/atsd/sql/#lookup-functions).
+By default, each region is listed as a number.
+Boston is in `region 1`, which includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

-we entered in region names for each region number.
-In this instance, region 1 is named **New-England**.
-Read more about [replacement tables here](https://axibase.com/docs/atsd/sql/#lookup-functions).
+There is a replacement table in ATSD with region names for each number.
+In this instance, `region 1` is **New-England**.

 ```sql
 SELECT datetime, value, tags.city, tags.state,